+Science Club

-Science Club - The Science Club provides educational and social activities for students interested in the natural sciences.
-By creating a comfortable environment in which students and faculty can grow in their knowledge of the sciences through a sharing of ideas within the college and in the community.
-Contact Email: sara.helmus@morton.edu
+The Science Club provides educational and social activities for students interested in the natural sciences.
+The club creates a comfortable environment in which students and faculty grow in their knowledge of the sciences through sharing of ideas within the college and in the community.
+Contact email: bradley.sleeth@morton.edu or sara. helmus@morton.edu

-Society of Hispanic Professional Engineers (SHPE) - SHPE changes lives by empowering the Hispanic community to realize its fullest potential and to impact the world through STEM awareness, access, support and development.
-Contact Email: carlos.dominguez@morotn.edu
+Society of Hispanic Professional Engineers (SHPE)

+SHPE changes lives by empowering the Hispanic community to realize its fullest potential and to impact the world in STEM awareness, access, support and development.
+Contact email: carlos.dominguez@morton.edu

-Student Government Association - The SGA strives to represent the academic and social issues of the students within the college community .We strive of promote diversity, unity, respect, responsibility and the opportunity for personal development outside the classroom.
-Contact Email: marisol.velazquez@morton.edu
+Student Government Association (SGA)

+The SGA strives to represent the academic and social issues of the students within the college community.
+SGA strives to promote diversity, unity, respect, responsibility and the opportunity for personal development outside the classroom.
+Contact email: gabriela.mata@morton.edu or marisol.velazquez@morton.edu